About the course

 You should include your relevant skills and experience, your reasons for applying to Oxford, and list some of the principal reasons why you consider yourself a strong applicant.

-It is helpful, but not essential, to identify a likely supervisor.
+It is helpful to identify a likely supervisor.
 You should look at the webpages of potential supervisors working in your area of interest and even read some of their publications.
 You should make it clear why the potential supervisor's work interests you and why they would be the best supervisor for you.

 You should be aware that a statement of research interests will not commit you to carry out the exact research work you have described and it is expected that your interests may evolve and change over the course of study.